 FIGURE 18.
-XFD DATA: ESTIMATED PREPARATION TIME DISTRIBUTION (ALL INCIDENT TYPES)
+VFRS DATA: APPTOT DISTRIBUTION (ALL INCIDENT TYPES)

-Our M&S framework involved two separate simulation models running on separate platforms:
+Our M&S framework involved two different simulation models running on separate platforms:

 - 1. An Incident Generation Engine, developed and implemented using CPNTools 4.0 [5], which simulates the 'arrival' of incidents.
 Each incident occurrence is characterized by:

 - a. type of incident,

 - b. location,

-- c. 'arrival' time,
+- c. 'arrival' time (based on the time stamp of Alarm Receipt at the VFRS communications centre),

-- d. preparation time, and
+- d.
+APPTOT, and

 - e. on scene time.

 - 2. A Response Simulation Model, developed and implemented using AnyLogic 8.0.5 [1].